gcastilhos/blockchain_app/README.md

 1. _Events Hash_ - Each event is requested from the [Event Queue](https://github.com/gcastilhos/blockchain1), displayed and its hash is calculated on the right-hand tab.
 A total hash encoding of all hashes is shown at bottom, with a yellow frame.
 This simulation cycles through 100 events, then return to 1.
 All events are

 The application is Vue.js SPA (Single Page App), with no servers in the backend.
 For that matter, it is a static application, with the Vue.js app taking care of handling the front-end rendering and data fetching.
 The event records are provided by the [event queue server](https://eventqueue.herokuapp.com/events).
-Please, check
+Check the [GitHub project blockchain1](https://github.com/gcastilhos/blockchain1) for more details.

 ## Project setup (using vue-cli and yarn package manager)
 ```